 Personal Property in a Divorce: Definition

-However in a divorce, cars and financial assets are each dealt with individually.
+However, in a divorce cars and financial assets are each dealt with individually.
 They are typically much higher in value than household items, so this makes sense.

-How Personal Property is Viewed
+How Personal Property is Viewed and Dividing by Value

 Often, if spouses can’t reach an agreement, the court will submit that dispute to arbitration.
 In that case the parties attend a separate proceeding to argue who should get what personal property.